alexyingchen/accessguide/content/contentcreators.md

 ### C11.
 Write content at an 8th grade reading level
 > The reading is so dense and complicated, who could ever finish it?

 Write clearly and simply so that it reads at an 8th grade reading level.
 If the main content is too complex to simplify (like a scientific article), then provide a simple summary at an 8th grade level.
-This also makes it accessible to people with different educational, class, and cultural backgrounds.

 **Disabilities**: intellectual
 **WCAG number + conformance**: 3.1.5 AAA